What is an SSL certificate?

 When an individual arrives at a secure website he/she may notice a padlock symbol and another verification symbol such as a checkmark (Verisign), depending on the securing company.
 Clicking on either of these symbols reveals who the securing company is and when the certificate was obtained.
 This will also alert consumers as to whether the certificate is current.

 Many instances require a security certification.
-Any online store where orders are accepted and credit card information is needed, should be secure.
+Any online store where orders are accepted and credit card information is needed should be secure.
 Any site that requires a login or sign in should have some form of security.
-A website that requires personal information such as address, birthdate, license # or any ID # should have security precautions.
+A website that requires personal information such as an address, birth date, license #, or any ID # should have security precautions.
 Sometimes certificates are required for other privacy and security reasons.
 Certificates may be used for internal internet communications within a corporation.
 Email can be securely protected.
 When sending or receiving information through mobile devices, a security program may be desired.

 SSL certificates are most reliable if obtained from known certification authorities.
 Having a secure transmission route is the difference between sending information on a postcard and sending it in a privacy envelope.